Yen Ara Asaase Ni

 "Yɛn Ara Asaase Ni" ("This Is Our Own Land") is the unofficial national anthem of Ghana.
 It was written and composed by Ephraim Amu in 1929 and is popularly sung in Twi.
-The original is however in the Ewe language.
+The original is, however, in the Ewe language.

 Anthem

 The first line in the original Ewe lyrics is "Mia denyigba lɔ̃lɔ la".
 This translates in English as "Our cherished homeland" or "Our beloved homeland".
 It was translated into Twi at the time when the Gold Coast was in search of an anthem to replace the colonial one from the United Kingdom, "God save the King".
-It was among four anthems shortlisted.
+It was among the four anthems shortlisted.
 God Bless Our Homeland Ghana by Philip Gbeho was the one that was eventually selected.

-The song is often played or sung on national occasions in Ghana.
-Many people however continue to lobby for the current Ghana national anthem to be replaced by this song.
+The song is often played or sung during national occasions in Ghana.
+Many people, however, continue to lobby for the current Ghana national anthem to be replaced by this song.

 Lyrics

 The patriotic song "Yɛn Ara Asaase Ni" was written by Ephraim Amu and sung In the Ewe language.
 It was later translated into Twi and then English.
-The title version translates into English as "This Is Our Own Native Land"; it envokes a message of nationalism, and each generation doing their best to build on the works of the previous generation.
+The title version translates into English as "This Is Our Own Native Land"; it evokes a message of nationalism, and each generation doing their best to build on the works of the previous generation.